-I have discussed my disability/medical condition with the Registrar at the Notting Hill Academy of Music and do not think that I will need any reasonable adjustments to be made for me whilst I am a student at Notting Hill Academy of Music.
+I have discussed my disability/medical/health condition with the Academy Manager at the Notting Hill Academy of Music and do not think that I will need any reasonable adjustments to be made for me whilst I am a student at the Notting Hill Academy of Music.

-I understand that should my needs change at any time, then I will make an appointment to see the Registrar/Programme Leader to negotiate changes.
+I understand that should my needs change at any time, then I will make an appointment to see the Academy Manager/Programme Leader to negotiate changes.